iainctduncan/papers/source/design.rst

   (map (make-transposer 2)
     (chords->notes 'C '(I vi ii V7)))

-This demonstrates thats Lisps are particularly well-suited to expressing musical data, relationships, and algorithms in computer code, and a result of this suitability, there is a rich history of Lisp use in musical programming.
+This demonstrates that Lisps are particularly well-suited to expressing musical data, relationships, and algorithms in computer code, and a result of this suitability, there is a rich history of Lisp use in musical programming.
 Examples of Lisp-based musical programming environments abound, both historical and current.
 In addition to those already mentioned (Common Music and Nyquist), others include